benyitzhaki/nodejs-express-basic-boilerplate/README.md

 of the most basic setup required. not intended for use in production environment.

 # setup
-`npm install` and you are good to go (app runs in port 3000 by default)
+`npm install` and you are good to go (app runs in port 3000 by default using nodemon)

 # run
 `npm start`